oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

     ...
 }
 ```
-and the scopes created in Scope Repository are as follows:
+and the existing scopes in Scope Repository are as follows:

 |id|account_id|accountGroup|website_id|
 |---|---|---|---|